2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin

 Our 2023 rankings named Southwest Wisconsin Technical College the best value school in Wisconsin for allied health and medical assisting services students working on their undergraduate certificate.
 Located in the rural area of Fennimore, Southwest Tech is a public college with a small student population.

-You’ll be in good company if you decide to attend Northcentral Technical College.
-It ranked #2 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin list.
-Located in the small city of Wausau, North Central Technical College is a public college with a medium-sized student population.
+Out of the 21 schools in Wisconsin that were part of this year’s ranking, Northcentral Technical College landed the # 2 spot on the list.
+Located in the small city of Wausau, North Central Technical College is a public college with a moderately-sized student population.

-Full Allied Health & Medical Assisting Services at Northcentral Technical College Report
+Read full report on Allied Health & Medical Assisting Services at Northcentral Technical College

 You’ll be in good company if you decide to attend Moraine Park Technical College.
 It ranked #4 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin list.
-Located in the small city of Fond du Lac, Moraine Park Technical College is a public college with a small student population.
+Located in the city of Fond du Lac, Moraine Park Technical College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Moraine Park Technical College are $4,568 a year.
 After completing their Undergraduate Certificate, medical assisting graduates from Moraine Park Technical College carry an average student debtload of $13,583.